 We’ve found the best website to book a good value shore excursion is: Viator.com.
-They offer extremely competitive prices and tend to have the largest inventory of excursions available in all the popular cruise ports.
+They have the lowest prices and tend to have the largest inventory of excursions available in all the popular cruise ports.
 This makes booking an independent shore excursion so easy.
 You can quickly browse through and reserve a variety of day tours, which pick you up right from the ship.
 We’ve found that many of the shore excursions offered on Viator are the same or similar to those offered through the cruise line directly.
 Yet Viator often has them at a fraction of the cost!

 We love booking shore excursions through Viator because they have a low price guarantee.
 This protects you from getting into the port and finding the same excursion at a lower price.
-Yet we further appreciate that Viator has 24-hour live phone support and their tours are usually refundable if canceled at least seven days out (for those who may be indecisive like us).
+Yet we further appreciate that Viator has 24-hour live phone support and their tours are usually fully refundable if canceled at least 24-hours in advance (for those who may be indecisive like us).
 But best of all, Viator has tours specifically for cruise passengers with dates & times that align with your cruise ships’ itinerary.

-You can start searching for shore excursions directly from the Viator home page here.
+You can start searching for shore excursions directly from the Viator homepage.
 Or below are some links to Viator shore excursions for some of the most popular cruise ports.
 Of course, it’s best to book these excursions as far in advance as possible.
-Popular excursions do get booked full since many savvy cruisers are now using Viator for their shore excursions.
+Popular excursions do get booked full since many savvy cruisers are now using Viator to book their shore excursions at a discount.
 So get saving!

 38) Why It’s Worth Actually Attending Port Lectures on a Cruise